zurich-erlang-user-group/2012-meetups/ideas-for-talks.md

     https://github.com/freizeit/exercises/tree/master/cj-a-store-credit
   He can do a talk on these experiments once the clojure code is ready.

+* Have a thorough look and demo of Dialyzer (static analysis tool)

+* Have a look at [QuickCheck](http://www.quviq.com/index.html) or [Triq](https://github.com/krestenkrab/triq) - an open source version
+  of QuickCheck.

 ## Ideas that were already given as talks/demos/events: